 In the recent weeks, I came across several guides/tutorials on how to use home automation to increase the security in your house.
 With all the gadgets, sensors and IoT devices you might be tempted to wire up your house to create an elaborate and interactive home security system on the cheap.
 I’m not surprised that these methods are popular, as provide us with a cheaper alternative than a professionally fitted alarm system.
 It’s all great, but all these systems have one thing in common.
 The same weakest link.
 Learn about the biggest pitfall of the smart security systems

-The biggest pitfall of a smart security system
+The biggest pitfall of a smart security systems

-If a plug is shortened and plugged into a socket, your fuse, and anything connected to mains will get powered down.
-If you are lucky, and you have an additional circuit for the upper floors – some of the devices could be still powered.
-The worse case scenario is when you have an outside plug wired to the inside mains, instead of the separate circuit.
-Unless your sockets come with additional fuse installed, that is capable of blowing before the main one everything will get powered off.
+The worse case scenario is when you have an outside plug wired with mains running inside your house.
+Unless that socket comes with additional fuse installed, capable of blowing before the main one, everything will get powered down.
 This means no IP cameras, no servers, no sensors, no router to send you a notification.